cfsghost/makerboard/README.md

 ```bash
 sudo apt-get install qemu-user-static squashfs-tools
 ```
+Note that QEMU on Ubuntu 14.4 has a critical bug that it doesn't recognize ELF format.
+Trying to upgrade QEMU to 2.1+ version to solve this problem.

 To make sure you have Node.js already, then install MakerBoard globally via NPM:
 ```bash